 What is Machine Learning?

 “To begin to understand Machine Learning you need to first understand what an algorithim is.
 An algorithm is a series of “If / Then” statements that essentially equate to actions and outcomes or results.
 For example, if I stick my hand into a fire, then my hand will burn.
-That is an “if / then” statement – an action and an outcome of that action.
+Which is an “if / then” statement – an action and an outcome of that action.
 The more we repeat the action and the outcome is the same or similar, the more we are able to accurately predict the outcome if we do it again.
 We can then choose to do it again if the predicted outcome is positive, or change our action if the predicted outcome is negative.
 This is a basic way we as humans learn: we try different actions and remember the outcome.
 Now apply this method of learning to a computer, which creates the algorithms (“If / then” statements) from patterns observed in data and then analyses all of the data to predict the outcome of an action.
 This is Machine Learning.”

-Read our blog posts on Machine Learning to learn about the various ways that companies in across industries are adopting Machine Learning to improve profitability, loyalty, the customer experience, and marketing results to name a few.
+Read our blog posts on Machine Learning to learn about the various ways that companies across industries are adopting Machine Learning to improve profitability, loyalty, the customer experience, and marketing results to name a few.

 How does Machine Learning relate to Artificial Intelligence?